Learn How To Meditate In This Free Online Meditation Course!

 That is why you are constantly stressed out, and experience physical and mental health issues connected to your feelings of being overwhelmed and out of control.

-This is what a simple daily practice of meditation delivers – a calming of the mind so that you experience …
+This is a simple practice for how to meditate daily that delivers a calming of the mind so that you experience …

 … Spiritual enlightenment and realization.